Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-dotnet/polling-container-overview.markdown

 }
 ```

-{{% note "Info"%}}
+{{% note %}}
-[DelegateDataEventArrivedAdapter](./event-listener-container.html#DelegateDataEventArrivedAdapter) is a class that adapts the supplied user method to the [SpaceDataEventHandler](./event-listener-container.html#SpaceDataEventHandler) delegate, and contains built-in logic for writing back event results to the Space.
+[DelegateDataEventArrivedAdapter](./event-listener-container.html#DelegateDataEventArrivedAdapter) is a class that adapts the supplied user method to the [SpaceDataEventHandler](./event-listener-container.html#data-event-handler-adapters) delegate, and contains built-in logic for writing back event results to the Space.
 {{% /note %}}

 {{% /tab %}}